“My solicitor has taken 25% of my compensation is this right?”

 The % success fee can be anything up to 100% of the base costs.
 Base costs mean costs not the extra expenses and disbursements such as medical expert fees, medical records fees or court fees.

-(1) If your no win no fee agreement contains a success fee of 25% of base costs.
+(1) No win no fee agreement success fee = 25% of base costs.

-If you think you have had too much deducted from your damages or compensation or are not sure that the success fee has been calculated correctly please please get tin touch with us and we will do our best to recover what you should have had.
-Nick is a senior solicitor and can be contacted on the telephone number 01925 759 510 or by using the contact form on the side panel of this page.
+Nick is a senior solicitor and can be contacted on the telephone number 01925 759 510 or by using the contact form or the Contact Us form on the side panel of this page.

-Please don’t be short changed of the rightful amount of compensation by wrongful deductions by your solicitor.
+Please don’t be short changed of the rightful amount of compensation by wrong deductions by your solicitor.